 5 Steps to Take Before Downsizing

-This year we've helped many of our clients downsize to their dream, smaller home.
+We've helped many clients over the years downsize to their dream, smaller home.
 If you're moving from a bigger home to a smaller home, there are some things you'll need to do to prepare.

 So, here are our 5 steps we'd recommend you take before the move.